iamziqi/Dataset-for-drone-signal/README.md

   <a target="_blank" style="color: green">Wei&nbsp;Zhang</a>&ensp;<b>&middot;</b>&ensp;
   <a target="_blank" style="color: green">ZiShu&nbsp;He</a><br>
   University of Electronic Science and Technology of China&emsp;(* Equal Contribution,&dagger; Supervision)<br>
-  <a style="color: brown"> Underreviewing... </a>
+  <a style="color: brown"> Accepted by IEEE Signal Processing Letter </a>
 </div>

 Official repository of **RF-based Drone Detection Enhancement via a Generalized Denoising and Interference-Removal Framework**.

 # News

-2024/1/29: *Dataset and instructions have been published.
+2024/1/29: Dataset and instructions have been published.

 # Dataset Descriptions